HintikkaKimmo/Excel-Add-in-Tutorial/README.md

 # Excel Web Add-in project for use with the Excel Getting Started tutorials

-This repo contains the start and end states of a series of Excel Web Add-in tutorials that show users how to use the Excel.js to create a table, sort a table, filter a table, create a chart, freeze a row of a worksheet, protect the worksheet from editing, and create a custom button on the Excel ribbon.
+This repo contains the start and end states of an Excel Web Add-in tutorial that show users how to use the Excel.js to create a table, sort a table, filter a table, create a chart, freeze a row of a worksheet, protect the worksheet from editing, and create a custom button on the Excel ribbon.

 ## Table of Contents